MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 ### Submit the job

 The workspace is the top-level resource for Azure Machine Learning, providing a centralized place to work with the artifacts you create.
 Jobs that use MLflow and run on Azure Machine Learning automatically log any tracking information to the workspace.
-In this section, you connect to the workspace and do deployment tasks.
+In this section, you connect to the workspace to do deployment tasks.

 1. Connect to your Azure Machine Learning workspace.

    # [Azure CLI](#tab/cli)

+   Open your terminal and enter the following code:

    ```azurecli
    az account set --subscription <subscription>